LOADING . . . PLEASE WAIT

 Are there any side effects to thread lifts?

 • Swelling.
-Your face is likely to swell from the insertion of the threads and the manipulation of your flesh.
+The treated area is likely to swell from the insertion of the threads and the manipulation of your flesh.
 The swelling should subside over the next few days.

 • Bruising.
-Your face may also develop bruises from the procedure.
+You may also develop bruises from the procedure.
 Any bruises should dissipate in a week or so.

 If the thread lift is not entirely successful, the following side effects can occur: